 The contraceptive implant contains progestin (progesterone), which is released into the body at a steady, slow pace for three years, producing the same effects as the pill.

 The contraceptive patch is exactly the same thing as the contraceptive pill but in the form of a patch.
 It provides the same effective protection against pregnancy and has similar side effects (positive and negative).
-It does not protect from STIs.
+It does not protect from sexually transmitted infections (STI).

 You wear the patch for three weeks, take it off for one week – allowing for your menstrual cycle – and then start with a new patch.
-The patch is a good option as once applied, you don’t need to remember to ‘take it’ for another 4 weeks.
+A patch is a good option as once applied, you don’t need to remember to take it for another 4 weeks.